Axia-Tech/AXIA-wiki/docs/learn/learn-bridges.md

 A cornerstone technology of blockchain interoperability is the blockchain bridge.
 Blockchain bridges are ways for two economically sovereign and technologically diverse chains to communicate with each other.
 Bridge designs come in a variety of flavors ranging from centralized and trusted to more decentralized and trustless.
-AXIASolar favors the latter bridge designs for its ecosystem, however there is nothing that blocks a development team from building and deploying the former.
+AXIACoin favors the latter bridge designs for its ecosystem, however there is nothing that blocks a development team from building and deploying the former.

 While bridge designs are now getting to a place where they are sufficiently planned out, there has not been too many that have been used heavily in production.
 For this reason, you can consider this page a work in progress.
 It will be updated as more information is determined and available.

-> Bridges are specifically for making the AXIASolar ecosystem compatible with external blockchains
+> Bridges are specifically for making the AXIACoin ecosystem compatible with external blockchains
 > such as Bitcoin, Ethereum, or Tezos (among others).
 For information on XCMP, the native
 > interoperability technology that allows parachains to trustlessly communicate, please see the
 > dedicated [cross consensus][] page on the Wiki.